Considerations for using Generative AI

 Data Quality and Biases

-Remember algorithms and AI models will replicate the stereotypes and biases of their training data, model builders, and testers.
+Remember algorithms, machine learning systems, and AI models will replicate the stereotypes and biases of their training data, model builders, and testers.

-Note that biases are a function of context, and can be useful when the biases are those we intend to instruct it with, e.g., always look right before you cross the street is a bias that may save your life.
+Discriminatory and prejudiced biases present in the training data will likely replicate themselves in the outputs of these system.
+Note that biases can be a function of context, and can be useful when the biases are those we intend to instruct the models with, e.g., always look right before you cross the street is a bias that may save your life.
 But the same bias in a different context can instead be dangerous, e.g., you should first look left when crossing the street in many non-US countries.

 The AI models also contain biases present in the languages they were trained in.
-They lack context specific knowledge unless specified in the query or prompt.
-And they may oversample or lack representation of viewpoints depending upon the model.
+The models lack context specific knowledge unless specified in the query or prompt.
+And the models may oversample or lack representation of viewpoints depending upon the model.

-Keep in mind that as humans we may also have automation biases – a propensity to favor suggestions from systems.
+Keep in mind that as humans we may also have automation biases – a propensity to favor suggestions from systems, we users of AI systems should exercise enhanced caution when using outputs from these system relative to information provided by humans..

 Security and Privacy

 By interacting with AI models, you may also be providing data to 3rd party systems.
-Versa is the only platform authorized for use with UCSF data.
+Versa is currently the only cloud Generative AI platform authorized for use with UCSF protected data.
 Versa, by design, does not save any interactions.

 Responsible Use